matthiasn/octopress-blog/source/_posts/2014-02-16-elasticsearch-v1.markdown

 Okay, that's all for this article.
 Initially I wanted it to be about replacing **AngularJS** with **ReactJS**, but then I did not have enough time left before my vacation and after running into this problem.
 So that article is next, probably some time later this month.

-Now back to my vacation in amazing Andalucía.

 Cheers,
 Matthias